stroiman/go-dom/README_FEATURE_LIST.md

 **Do NOT expect a feature to work if not explicitly mentioned here**

+## TLDR

+What currently works:

+- Start a browser, directly on top of an `http.Handler`
+- Load a page using HTMX (you have to supply the assets from the handler, no CDN)
+- Find and click elements, calling `Element.Click()`.
+If the element has an `hx-get`, the request will be made
+  - Other verbs should work too, but not tested.
+- Click a link, and it will navigate (new script context)
+- Click an hx-boosted link, and HTMX will navigate, i.e., push to the history, but not refres, and keep the script context
+- Form support
+  - Submit a vanilla form,
+    - Note: Redirects are not followed yet.
+  - Submit a form with `hx-post`, HTMX behaviour will work (i.e., swapping in the form)
+    - Other verbs should work too, but not tested.
+  - The only `<input>` types that are tested are `text` and `submit` (for submitting)
+  - No keyboard simulation, set the value using `element.SetAttribute("value", "foo")`

 ## Handling of `<script>`

 Go-dom supports blocking script execution; both inline, and downloaded.
 There is